 Findings: As is noted elsewhere, significant canopies are proposed at the ground level, which will provide protection from sun, rain, and glare.
 Because the building is recessed approximately 4'-0" from the western street lot line, the 6'-0" deep canopies primarily provide protection for those who are situated within the boundary of the property, such as restaurant patrons.
 At the May 5, 2016 hearing, the Commission suggested that the canopies should be deeper in order to provide more protection for pedestrians walking down the street, rather than primarily serving those who may be patronizing the restaurant.
-Staff notes that the building is located closer to the property line on the south and east so the 6'-0" canopies provide additional weather protection at these areas.
-The southwest canopy has also been extended along the south façade since the May 5, 2016 hearing, providing additional coverage.
-Staff notes that extending the depth of the canopy at the west façade would make it deeper than the majority of the canopies and approximately the same depth as the primary entrance canopy as well as potentially blocking views toward the Auditorium Building.
-As such, staff supports the amount and arrangement of canopies presently shown.
-This guideline is met.
+The building is located closer to the property line on the south and east so the 6'-0" canopies at the southeast corner provide additional weather protection at these areas.
+According to the 2nd Floor Plan, the canopies at the speakeasy entrance and above the loading bay appear to extend only 2'-0" over the right-of-way; however, according to the ground level plan, they are shown to extend approximately 3'-0" into the right-of-way.
+While this may be appropriate given the uses at this location, a depth more consistent with the depth at the southeast corner may be more appropriate for consistency as well as to provide weather protection for people who may have to stand in line to get into the speakeasy entrance.
+The southwest canopy has also been extended along the south facade since the May 5, 2016 hearing, providing additional coverage.
+Extending the depth of the canopy at the west facade would make it deeper than the majority of the canopies and approximately the same depth as the primary entrance canopy as well as potentially blocking views toward the Auditorium Building.